chinchang/js13kgames-2019/README.md

 ### Keyboard

+**This game is screen-reader compatible.**

 Navigate through cells with <kbd>Tab</kbd> or <kbd>Arrow</kbd> keys.
 Press <kbd>Space</kbd> or <kbd>Enter</kbd> key to cycle between values 0 to 8 or simply press the numeric key to assign value directly.

 ## Technical details

 - The game is made with web technologies: HTML, CSS and JavaScript.
 - It is completely DOM based.
 Uses no Canvas!
+- Being DOM based, the game inherently screen-reader compatible!
+- The zipped size of the game is less than 13KB, of course :)

 ## License